min2ha/ukwa-site/content/target/57825/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Treasury Committee: Oral Evidence: The Work of the Chancellor of the Exchequer

 The Chancellor discusses his plans for public spending to prepare for Brexit, with and without a trade deal.